Sandra-Be/beauty_salon/README.md

 **Contact Me**

 The Contact Me page features a contact form.
 Form requests clients name, contact mobile number and a textarea box to leave a message.
-The bottom of the form contains a Send Button and Reset Form Button.
+The bottom of the form contains a Send Button.

 **Report**